elapouya/python-docx-template/docs/index.rst

 Restrictions
 ++++++++++++

-The usual jinja2 tags, are only to be used inside a same run of a same paragraph, it can not be used across several paragraphs, table rows, runs.
+The usual jinja2 tags, are only to be used inside the same run of a same paragraph, it can not be used across several paragraphs, table rows, runs.
 If you want to manage paragraphs, table rows and a whole run with its style, you must use special tag syntax as explained in next chapter.

+**Note:**

-Note : a 'run' for microsoft word is a sequence of characters with the same style.
-For example, if you create a paragraph with all characters the same style : word will create internally only one 'run' in the paragraph.
-Now, if you put in bold a text in the middle of this paragraph, word will transform the previous 'run' into 3 'runs' (normal - bold - normal).
+a 'run' for Microsoft Word is a sequence of characters with the same style.
+For example, if you create a paragraph with all characters of the same style, MS Word will create internally only one 'run' in the paragraph.
+Now, if you put in bold a text in the middle of this paragraph, word will transform the previous 'run' into 3 different 'runs' (normal - bold - normal).

 Extensions
 ++++++++++